“When we’re safe and secure and we feel we matter to others and that they have our back, our potential and our resources come out.”— Dr. Sue Johnson

 This episode is brought to you by Eight Sleep!
 Eight Sleep’s Pod Pro Cover is the easiest and fastest way to sleep at the perfect temperature.
 It pairs dynamic cooling and heating with biometric tracking to offer the most advanced (and user-friendly) solution on the market.
 Simply add the Pod Pro Cover to your current mattress and start sleeping as cool as 55°F or as hot as 110°F. It also splits your bed in half, so your partner can choose a totally different temperature.

 And now, my dear listeners—that’s you—can get $250 off the Pod Pro Cover.
-Simply go to EightSleep.com/Tim or use code TIM.
+Simply go to EightSleep.com/Tim or use code TIM at checkout.

 This episode is brought to you by Headspace!
 Headspace is your daily dose of mindfulness in the form of guided meditations in an easy-to-use app.
 Whatever the situation, Headspace can help you feel better.
 Overwhelmed?
 Headspace has a 3-minute SOS meditation for you.
 Need some help falling asleep?
 Headspace has wind-down sessions their members swear by.
 And for parents, Headspace even has morning meditations you can do with your kids.
 Headspace’s approach to mindfulness can reduce stress, improve sleep, boost focus, and increase your overall sense of well-being.